stat545ubc-2023/assignment-b3-mtello22/README.md

 # Reactive version

 The previous Shiny app was also updated to provide a platform to explore the dataset and filter it based on user-defined requirements.
-In this version, all cells labelled as "Unresolved" were removed for simplicity.
+The document to run the reactive version can be found at

+"./tSNEviz/reactive_doc.Rmd"

+Once the document is loaded in an Rstudio session, its possible to runt it by clicking the "Run document" button.

+The deployed version can be found at <https://mtello.shinyapps.io/reactive_doc/>

+In this version, I only included non-malignant cells from two donors due to computational and storage limitations. by GitHub and ShinyApps.io.
+However, the code is able to run for the full dataset in a local computer with the following specs:

+**Processor:** 11th Gen Intel(R) Core(TM) i5-11400H \@ 2.70GHz, 2688 Mhz, 6 Core(s), 12 Logical Processor(s)\
+**Installed Physical Memory (RAM)**: 16.0 GB

+Therefore it is a good template to develop a local platform to analyze and filter single cell RNA-seq data.